HPCE/hpce-2018-cw1/readme.md

 The coursework is due:

-    Mon Oct 24th
+    Fri Oct 20th

 Submission is via blackboard for this coursework, as it is unfair to ask everyone to fully use git so soon.

-Note that on Mon Oct 17th I will release the testing script, to allow people to self-test and debug any issues.
+Future courseworks will be via git only.

 At various points I mention posting "issues".
 Issues are a way of registering bugs, but I also use them here for communication.
-If you want to register an issue, go to the [issues](https://github.com/HPCE/hpce-2016-cw1/issues) page for the shared master repository.
+If you want to register an issue, go to the [issues](https://github.com/HPCE/hpce-2017-cw1/issues) page for the shared master repository.
 Please note that issues should include enough information to allow other people to help.

-Useful things to include are:
+Useful things to include in an issue are:

 - Descriptions of what you are trying to achieve